shristit/UHack-3/README.md

-# moz-hack-3
+# UHack 3.0

-Website of Moz Hack 3.0
+Website of Uhack 3.0

-Moz Hack 3.0 is the 3rd version of Moz Hack , the largest student run hackathon of India
+UHack 3.0 is the 3rd version of UHack , the largest student run hackathon of India